FrontierDevelopmentLab/CUMULO/README.md

 pip install satpy[modis_l1b]
 pip install -r requirements.txt
 ```

-## Acknowledgments

-This work is the result of the 2019 ESA [Frontier Development Lab](https://fdleurope.org/) Atmospheric Phenomena and Climate Variability challenge.
-We are grateful to all organisers, mentors and sponsors for providing us this opportunity.
-We thank Google Cloud for providing computing and storage resources to complete this work.

 ## Cite
 If you find this work useful, please cite the [original paper](https://arxiv.org/abs/1911.04227):